joemoose/dungeoneers.d20/README.md

 **Initiative**

-Declare actions before rolling dice.
-A *fast* round is a single action.
-A *slow* round is two actions.

-1. Resolve all fast rounds before slow rounds.
-2. If players and opponents both take fast rounds, the player must make a DEX *or* WIL check to go first.
-3. If players and opponents both take slow rounds, the player must make a DEX *or* WIL check to go first.
+The player must make a DEX *or* WIL check to go before their opponents.

 **Attacks**